Cracking India: Summary

 Only the stories the adults tell Lenny and a special section called "Ranna's story" are written in the past tense.
 Ranna’s story is the grueling report on how the great grandson of Imam Din, the family cook, - whom Lenny met on a visit to his village - witnessed the murder of his entire village and barely escaped alive.
 The telling of it is the more striking because of the change of voice as the extreme violence would be hard to convey through the eyes of an 8-year-old girl who was not there.

 Once Partition and Pakistan become the new reality, the children worry about what may have become of Ayah.
 Lenny's mother and aunt are involved in taking care of fallen women, victims of the violence now rejected by their families.
 Then they see Ayah in a car, dressed up and made up like a Bollywood star.
 They find out that she is living in the Kotha, the disreputable part of the old city with Ice-Candy-man, one of her former admirers who has now transformed himself into an Urdu poet but pimps her out and represses Ayah ruthlessly.
 Lenny's godmother intervenes and they extricate Ayah from her captivity in order to let her return to her family village.

-The book is made up of many lively and interesting anecdotes, some of them related to Partition, but just as many to Lenny's personal development and the unique position of the Parsees in Lahore and in India.
+The book is made up of many lively and interesting anecdotes, some of them related to Partition, but just as many to Lenny's personal development and the unique position of the Parsis in Lahore and in India.
 Some of the chapters carry forward the plot but many of them do not but they leave an indelible impression of a community in a place that was permanently transformed in a matter of months.

 Autobiographical elements

 There are some parallels between the novel and Sidhwa's own life.
-Similar to the main character Lenny, Sidhwa is Parsee, contracted polio as a child, grew up in Lahore, and was nine years old during the Partition of India.
+Similar to the main character Lenny, Sidhwa is Parsi, contracted polio as a child, grew up in Lahore, and was nine years old during the Partition of India.
 Although she did not witness mob violence first hand, she heard mob chanting in the distance and saw a few corpses during the conflict.
-Additionally, the scene in which Ayah's lover is found in the road reflects one of Sidhwa's real memories from the time:I was actually walking to my private tutor, and there was this gunnysack lying by the roadside.
+Additionally, the scene in which ayah's lover is found in the road reflects one of Sidhwa's real memories from the time:I was actually walking to my private tutor, and there was this gunnysack lying by the roadside.
 The gardener, who was with me, just kicked the gunnysack, and a body spilled out, a dead body of a very good looking man.When the movie adaptation of the novel, Earth, was being filmed, the crew consulted Sidhwa's memory of the incident to recreate this scene.